 Hedge fund managers have different affiliations when it comes to companies, market sectors, commodities and products which they are interested in; and we will use these affiliations to become experts in these areas of the market so that we can profit within them.
 This is one way we gain a significant edge in the markets.
 Work doesn’t really feel like work when you are doing something which genuinely interests you, and it’s this philosophy that fund managers use to gain an advantage over opposing funds and retail traders alike.
 Investors who have taken an interest in a certain company over many years will have an understanding of it that the majority of the market won’t be able to match, and it’s this expertise which allows them to trade that market with unprecedented confidence and conviction.

 Having a genuine level of interest is a trait which tends to sort the good from the bad, at least when identifying profitable and consistent investors.
-Individuals with a genuine interest in the markets tend to significantly outperform the market participants who are just trading the charts because they want to make some money.
+Individuals with a genuine interest in the markets tend to significantly outperform the market participants who are just trading the charts because they want to make some fast cash.
 It sounds like an obvious statement, but it’s one worth taking extra note of because it holds more true in the world of financial investing than in some other industries.
-Everyone is interested in something, and it’s a fantastic place to begin when developing an investment portfolio.
+Everyone is interested in something (even if that something is Swarovski studded cat leashes), and it’s a fantastic place to begin when developing an investment portfolio.

 "The most effective investors are the ones who trade the things they are passionate about, and a diversified portfolio can represent just how diverse an individual is… or isnt’t!"